Hendricks-Laboratory/OT2Control/auto_mode_validation.md

 ## Current status

-The Auto mode branch has passed the main optimizer/protocol validation milestone for mixed mask optimization and volume-safe recipe generation.
-It has also passed a major output-validation milestone for condition-level logging, lambda progress plotting, GP heatmaps, terminal-output capture, debug-folder organization, notebook-ready report formatting, and read-only design-space plot/report integration.
+The Auto mode branch has reached the `stable/auto-rtg-v1` checkpoint.
+It has passed the main optimizer/protocol validation milestone for mixed-mask optimization and volume-safe recipe generation, as well as validation of cumulative GP history, corrected heatmap orientation, lifecycle-aware plotting, condition-level QC/logging, final reporting, and seed/full-exploration design-space plot generation.

 ## Validated